Jin Zhizhen: Early life and education

 Jin was born in Zhenjiang, Jiangsu, in July 1970.
-He pursued higher education at Northeast University of Finance and Economics, graduating in 1991 with a degree in national economic planning.
+He pursued higher education at Dongbei University of Finance and Economics, graduating in 1991 with a degree in national economic planning.
 He later earned a master's degree in economics from the Renmin University of China in 2000.

 Career

 Jin joined the Chinese Communist Party (CCP) in June 1991 upon graduation.
 After university in August 1991, he began his political career in the planning system of the Xinjiang Uygur Autonomous Region, holding various positions within the Regional Planning Commission and its successor, the Regional Development and Reform Commission.
-His early posts included clerk and section member of the Technology Division, section member of the Business Division, deputy director and than director of the Marketing Division, deputy director of the Economic and Trade Circulation Division, deputy director of the Economic Information Center, and director of the Economic Research Institute.
+His early posts included clerk and section member of the Technology Division, section member of the Business Division, deputy director and then director of the Marketing Division, deputy director of the Economic and Trade Circulation Division, deputy director of the Economic Information Center, and director of the Economic Research Institute.
 Between 2006 and 2008, he gained local governance experience as a standing committee member of the CCP Jimsar County Party Committee and later as the deputy director of the Changji Hui Autonomous Prefectual Development and Reform Commission, both on a secondment basis.

 In December 2008, Jin became director of the Economic and Social Development Research Institute of the Xinjiang Uygur Autonomous Region Economic Research Institute, but having held the position for only a year.

 In December 2009, Jin shifted his career to the management of major state-owned enterprises, in which he served as deputy general manager of Xinjiang Chemical (Group) Corporation, and concurrently served as party secretary and chairman of Xinjiang Huaju Chemical Co., Ltd. since June 2011.
 He was assistant to the chairman of Xinjiang New Energy (Group) Co., Ltd. in June 2012, in addition to serving as party secretary, chairman, and general manager of Xinjiang Jinrun Lvyuan Technology Development Company three months later.
 He was deputy general manager of Xinjiang New Energy (Group) Co., Ltd. in June 2013 and subsequently in November 2014 party secretary and chairman of Xinjiang International Economic Cooperation (Group) Corporation Ltd., a position he held until 2016.